Get to know Standard Units and Measuring Instruments in Physics

 and 1.25 spans.

-See also difference between summative and formative assessment
+See also difference between laxative and purgative

 It can be seen that the span of the hand gives different results if the measurements are taken by different